rabssm/MeteorRadio/README.md

 To visualise the monthly meteor detections recorded in the directory ~/radar_data/Logs :
 ```
-python monthly_graph.py
+~/vMeteorRadio/bin/python monthly_graph.py
 ```
 ![alt text](https://github.com/rabssm/MeteorRadio/blob/main/doc/Radio_Meteor_Detections_2025-12.png)

 The raw sample audio files have a sample rate of 37.5k.
-They can be converted to .wav files using sox or played :
+They can be converted to .wav files using sox or played:
 ```
 sox -r 37.5k -b 16 -e signed-integer -c 1 <audio_file.raw> <audio_file.wav>